ellailan/pm/prompts.md

 Instead of archive, let's make it complete/completed tickets, so it's more clear.

 **Result:**
-- Renamed `archiveTicket` to `completeTicket` in ticket context
+- Renamed `archiveTicket` to `completeTicket` in the ticket context
-- completeTicket sets status to "Completed" and is_on_board to false
+- `completeTicket` sets the status to "Completed" and `is_on_board` to `false`
-- Added status dropdown selector on ticket detail page (Open / In Progress / In Review / Completed)
+- Added a status dropdown selector on the ticket detail page (Open / In Progress / In Review / Completed)
-- Changed detail page buttons: "Archive" → "Mark Complete", "Unarchive" → "Reopen"
+- Changed the detail page buttons: "Archive" → "Mark Complete", "Unarchive" → "Reopen"
-- Changed All Tickets tab from "Archived" → "Completed"
+- Changed the All Tickets tab from "Archived" → "Completed"
-- Status dropdown allows manual status changes at any time
+- The status dropdown allows manual status changes at any time

 ## Prompt 41 — Remove Completed Tickets from Sidebar